 Have you ever considered though that the situations mentioned throughout the song are, ironically, not actually ironic?

-These are just a handful of examples which Pinker discussed in detail in his book and after a general discussion about them in the office, we opened up a conversation about our own pet-peeves when it comes to misused, abused and overused words.
+Naturally, for a copywriting team, we opened up a conversation in the office about our own pet-peeves when it comes to misused, abused, and overused words.

-People mistaking specifically for pacifically is Darren’s most annoying malapropism and Gemma contributed her personal favourite mishap of people believing that ‘to be ignorant’ meant you were ignoring someone.
+People mistaking specifically for pacifically is Darren’s most annoying malapropism, while Gemma contributed her personal favourite mishap of people believing that ‘to be ignorant’ meant you were ignoring someone.
 Now there’s an example of irony.